 Posted: Saturday 09 December 2017

 As you are aware, we will be creating a new Rotary District that comes into being on the 1st July 2020.
 This District will encompass the current geographic boundaries of Districts 9700 and 9710.
+At the meeting of the RI Board in january 2018 approval was given for the formation of a new District numbered 9705 to encompass the clubs of District 9700 & 9710.

 Recently our Rotary International Director, Noel Trevaskis stated: